ypk46/clipper-q-algolia-mcp/instructions.md

 2. Generate a summary and relevant keywords based on the content of the article.
 3. Get the current date so you can properly include it in the entry.
 4. Add an entry to Algolia index called "clipper" with the following attributes:
-   - Title
+   - title
-   - Summary
+   - summary
-   - Relevant keywords
+   - keywords
-   - Date added (in YYYY-MM-DD format)
+   - date_added (in YYYY-MM-DD format)
-   - URL
+   - url

 If there is only one Algolia application, use that one, otherwise ask the user on which application he would like to save the URL.